peter88213/novelibre-tools/README.md

 * Installation right at download, by double-clicking on the downloaded file, or via the OpenOffice/LibreOffice Extension Manager.

+## Get updates

+This extension supports the update mechanism of OpenOffice/LibreOffice.
+You can let the Extension Manager check for updates from time to time to get the latest release.

+---

 ## Credits

 - [OpenOffice Extension Compiler](https://wiki.openoffice.org/wiki/Extensions_Packager#Extension_Compiler) by Bernard Marcelly.